My finances, my projects, my life

 Pay attention to costs

-However, if you are going to invest relatively small amounts, you need to bear in mind a number of key factors – starting with cost.
+However, if you are going to invest relatively small amounts, you should bear in mind several critical factors – starting with cost.
 If you are investing only small amounts each month, make sure you’re not paying a large fixed fee.

-You will generally pay a fee for access to the investment platform costs and another for the underlying investment; some platforms charge €10 or more for each trade.
+You will generally pay a fee for access to an investment platform and another for the underlying investment; some platforms charge €10 or more for each trade.
 That’s a large proportion of your investment disappearing each month and makes it more difficult for your wealth to grow over time.

 The risk of excessive caution

-Open-ended collective investment funds usually change a percentage of the total investment, which can be more advantageous for those investing small amounts.
-The key is to ascertain and understand what you’re paying, and how it can eat into the growth of your investment over time.
+Open-ended collective investment funds usually impose management charges calculated as a proportion of the total investment, which can be more advantageous for those investing small amounts.
+The key is to ascertain and understand what you’re paying, and how it can reduce the growth of your investment over time.

 In addition, if you are investing a small amount, you should guard against being “recklessly cautious”.
-If you invest solely in low-yielding assets, for example in cash equivalents or bonds, your investment is not guaranteed to grow as much as the inflation rate.
-However, unlike stock market investments, fixed-income bond returns do not vary with the fortunes of the borrower, as long as they continue to pay the interest due.
+If you invest solely in low-yielding assets, for example in cash equivalents such as money-market funds or bonds, your investment is not certain to grow as much as the inflation rate.
+However, unlike stock market investments, fixed-income bond returns do not vary with the fortunes of the borrower, as long as they continue to be capable of paying the interest due.

-Those who are looking for their investment to generate significant returns, particularly in pursuit of long-term goals five years or more in the future, may opt to devote a larger share of their assets to the stock market.
+Those looking for their investment to generate more substantial returns, particularly in pursuit of long-term goals five years or more in the future, may opt to devote a larger proportion of their assets to the stock market.

-It has historically proved better for increasing wealth and beating inflation over the long term, although the downside is that shares exhibit greater volatility than other asset classes.
-That risk can be mitigated by investing regularly over a long period, which should help to average out the prices paid and received for stocks – an approach known as dollar-cost averaging.
+Equity investment has historically proved better for increasing wealth and beating inflation over the long term, although a downside is that share prices experience greater volatility than other asset classes.
+However, that risk can be mitigated by investing regularly over a long period, which should average out the prices paid and received for shares – an approach known as dollar-cost averaging.

 Geographic and sector diversification

 The most important rule is that your investment should be diversified.
-It should contain a spread of different economic sectors and be invested across a number of geographical regions – for example the US, Europe, and emerging markets such as China and Brazil.
+It should contain a spread of different economic sectors and be invested across a number of geographical regions – for example the US, Europe, and emerging markets such as China, India and Brazil.

-By not putting all your eggs into the same basket, you can help ensure that at least one part of your portfolio is performing well even when other areas are in difficulty.
-In recent years, technology has been the dominant sector of the stock market, especially in the US, but amid a surge volatility in the start of 2022, energy and mining companies provided better returns, at least temporarily.
+By not putting all your eggs into a single basket, you can increase the likelihood that at least one part of your portfolio is performing well even when other areas are experiencing difficulty.
+In recent years, technology has been the dominant sector of the stock market, especially in the US, although amid a surge in volatility in early 2022, energy and mining companies provided better returns, at least temporarily.

 The performance of different sectors is prone to shift up and down, in ways that even the most experienced investment professionals sometimes struggle to predict, so investing in a range of different sectors that are subject to different economic trends and forces can help to smooth out overall returns.